y-vasyunin/collinear-points-app/README.md

 ### Localhost

-Make sure that the `app` folder is a working directory for the app, otherwise import statements may not work.
+Make sure that the `app` folder is a working directory for the app.
+Otherwise import statements may not work.

 Run `main.py`.
 It will start a Flask web app on your `localhost`, port `5000`.
-By default, bidimentional space doesn't have any points in it.
+By default, bi-dimensional space doesn't have any points in it.

 Use the following requests to interact with API.
-Examples are given for a command line utility `curl`.
+Examples are given for a command-line utility `curl`.

 Add one point (x: -10, y: 15)